zrozumiec/ToDoList-App/README.md

 Users of TODO List application should be able to:

-- create multiple TODO lists  (mandatory option)
+- create multiple TODO lists  (mandatory)
- - show all TODO lists at the list view (mandatory option) a dasboard with all todo lists may look like:
+ - show all TODO lists at the list view (mandatory) a dasboard with all todo lists may look like:
  ![](images/ToDo-Lists.png)
-- remove/hide a list from the  list view (optional option)
+- remove/hide a list from the  list view (optional  )
-- add TODO entries to the TODO list; (mandatory option) a sample design of TODO list may look like:
+- add TODO entries to the TODO list; (mandatory  ) a sample design of TODO list may look like:
 ![](images/ToDo-List-Items.png)
 - copy existing todo list (optional)
-- user should be able to show/hide completed items in a TODO list (optional option)
+- user should be able to show/hide completed items in a TODO list (optional  )
-- the user can decide whether to hide the  TODO list  from the list view  or remove it completely from the TODO list database; (optional option)
+- the user can decide whether to hide the  TODO list  from the list view  or remove it completely from the TODO list database; (optional  )
 - each TODO item should as a minimun have: a title, a description, a due date,a creation date, assignet to (optional requirements)
-- add additonal fields to TODO items based on your design ideas to increase the available functionality; (optional requirement)
+- add additonal fields to TODO items based on your design ideas to increase the available functionality; (optional    )
-- the user should  be able to modify a TODO list or a TODO entry;(mandatory option)
+- the user should  be able to modify a TODO list or a TODO entry;(mandatory)
-- user can set his TODO items  to completed,in progress, not started status;(mandatory option) _by default newly created TODO entry is in not started status;_ (optional,  may choose better design)
+- user can set his TODO items  to completed,in progress, not started status;(mandatory) _by default newly created TODO entry is in not started status;_ (optional,  may choose better design)

-- all the TODO List application data is stored in the database; (mandatory option)
+- all the TODO List application data is stored in the database; (mandatory )
 - student may use EF Core framework or other ORMs to save and read data from the database; (optional)
-- add Unit test project and  unit tests to test the domain model and asp.net core mvc ui project; (mandatory option)
+- add Unit test project and  unit tests to test the domain model and asp.net core mvc ui project; (mandatory )

 **Deployment requirements:**

-- commit and push your latest version to gitLab and demonstrate live application from your computer to your mentor (mandatory)
+- commit and push your latest working version to the gitLab and demonstrate live application from your computer to your mentor (mandatory)
 - create a free user account at Microsoft Azure (optional)
 - deploy yor project to MS Azure cloud and provide URL to your mentor (optional)